Counselling + Consulting

 Let’s begin a journey that empowers you to understand and appreciate your body without shame.
 That might mean reacquainting with yourself postpartum, as you age, or even as you heal from trauma.
 We will work together to unpack what brought you here and what you are looking for.
 We will have conversations around sexuality and how to increase your pleasure experience.

-Undoubtedly, sex wellness looks so different for everybody.
+Sexual wellness looks so different for everybody.
 It can become so easy to blame ourselves when we are feeling disconnected or when our sex lives aren’t going the way we planned.
 With that being said, we also often forget about that there are so many noisy external barriers that can make developing a positive relationship with sex challenging, like societal norms that scream out very specific ideas of what pleasure is supposed to be.

-Sex therapy Toronto, GTA
+Sex Therapy Toronto, GTA

 Whether you’re here because you want to explore relationship dynamics with a partner/partners, understand your body and sex education more, or simply want to start healthy conversations around sex – you’re in the right place.